tamirmha/Manipulator/README.md

    - Use PlatformIO in Visual Studio Code (VSCode) to manage and upload the code

 5. **Control**:
-   - Use the RemoteXY library for BLE control, or wire up potentiometers for manual control.
+   - Use the RemoteXY library for BLE control, or wire up potentiometers for manual control

 ## Credits

 This project was created by Tamir Mhabary.
 Feel free to contribute by submitting pull requests or reporting issues.

+## Sponsors
+This project is proudly sponsored by [PCBWay](https://www.pcbway.com/).\
+[PCBWay](https://www.pcbway.com/)  provided the manufacturing of the PCB boards and 3D printing services for this project.

+[PCBWay](https://www.pcbway.com/)  is a one-stop solution for PCB prototyping, manufacturing, and assembly, as well as 3D printing services.
+Their high-quality products and excellent customer service make them a top choice for electronics enthusiasts and professionals alike.\
+Visit [PCBWay](https://www.pcbway.com/) for more information on their services and to get started on your own projects!

 ## License